DavidHe1127/birds-supply-server/README.md

 ## Bird Supply Server

-A platform that connects bird lovers and suppliers together
+A platform that connects bird lovers and suppliers together.

 ### Prerequisites